On Air Now

-The release date and first teaser for the Spinal Tap sequel has been released.
-Here's what we know about the mockumentary so far...
+The Spinal Tap sequel is set for release this week.
+Here's what you need to know about the mockumentary so far...

 Spinal Tap is finally getting a sequel and this time the dial's being turned up past 11!

-The much-loved 1984 mockumentary This Is Spinal Tap - starring Christopher Guest, Michael McKean and Harry Shearer - is widely considered as a classic and influential cultural landmark, with references still made to the film to across entertainment to this day.
+The much-loved 1984 mockumentary This Is Spinal Tap - starring Christopher Guest, Michael McKean and Harry Shearer - is widely considered a cult classic, with references still made to the film to across the world of entertainment to this day.

-Will it make an indelible mark on the culture like the first film or will its second helping simply provide some nostaglia for music and comedy film-lovers alike?
+Will Marty Di Berg's encore indelible mark on the culture like the first film or will its second helping simply provide some nostalgia for music and comedy film-lovers alike?

 Find out everything we know about Spinal Tap II: The End Continues including who returns in the cast, when it hits our screens and what to expect from the plot.

-Spinal Tap II: The End Continues will be released in US cinemas on 12th September, with its UK date yet to be confirmed.
+Spinal Tap II: The End Continues will be released in cinemas on 12th September 2025.

 The description reads: "This time, we're going beyond 11."